BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 To move this site to Bunny's CDN, I needed to make the following changes:

 1. Change the DNS nameservers for `blakerain.com` from Route53 to Bunny's nameservers.
-1. Change the [Terraform] templates to use Bunny's DNS service for creating the DNS records for each service under `blakerain.com`.
+1. Change the [Terraform] templates to use Bunny's DNS service.
 1. Set up the [Bunny Storage] zone for the `blakerain.com` website.
 1. Create a CDN zone for the `blakerain.com` website backed by the storage zone.
 1. Alter the [deployment script] to use SFTP to upload the site to the storage zone and issue a